Probability Paths and the Structure of Predictions over Time: Experiments

 Suppose the second half of a basketball game is about to start.
 Based on all the available information, the probability that the home team wins is 60\%.
 How is the game likely to evolve?
 Do we expect a game-deciding event to occur in the next few minutes?
 Can we safely run to the bathroom and not miss the action?
 More specifically, do we expect the 60\% prediction to remain stable until the final minutes of the game, or, alternatively, do we expect it to quickly veer toward 0 or 100\%?

-Here we analyze regular-season NBA basketball games for the 2017--2018 and 2018--2019 seasons, training our model on the first season, and evaluating our predictions on the second.\footnote{Our basketball data were collected from \texttt{www.nba.com} with a third-party API client~\citep{nba_api}.} To do so, we first created minute-by-minute probability paths for every 48-minute game.
+Here we analyze regular-season NBA basketball games for the 2017--2018 and 2018--2019 seasons, training our model on the first season, and evaluating our predictions on the second\footnote{Our basketball data were collected from \texttt{www.nba.com} with a third-party API client~\citep{nba_api}.
+To avoid the problem of varying horizon lengths because of overtime periods, for any particular game, if the home team's score is greater or equal to the visiting team's, we mark the home team as the winner.}.
+To do so, we first created minute-by-minute probability paths for every 48-minute game.
 For every minute, we trained a separate random forest model to predict the final game outcome based on information available at that point, including: the current home-team and away-team score, the maximum score margin up until that point in the game, and the win rates for the home and away teams for the previous season.
-On the resulting probability paths, we fit our GLIM model---as well as our three baseline methods---to model predictions for the second half of the game~\footnote{For modeling purposes, we let $t=0$ represent the 24th minute of the basketball game.}.
+On the resulting probability paths, we fit our GLIM model---as well as our three baseline methods---to model predictions for the second half of the game\footnote{For modeling purposes, we let $t=0$ represent the 24th minute of the basketball game.}.
 All four models have access to the same information available at half-time, including the score, each team's performance in the previous season, and summary statistics for the probability path in the first half of the game (e.g., the minimum, maximum, average, and standard deviation of predictions).
 We use a regularized linear function $\mathcal{G}_{\beta}(X, t)$ for GLIM, which we describe in detail in Appendix~\ref{sec:nba_var_func}.